-The passages below are taken from The Collected Poetry of Robinson Jeffers, Volume Four: Poetry 1903-1920, Prose, and Unpublished Writings, ed.
-Tim Hunt, Stanford: Stanford University Press, 1988 – 2001, and from The Collected Letters of Robinson Jeffers, with Selected Letters of Una Jeffers, ed.
-James Karman, Stanford: Stanford University Press, 2009 – 2015).
+These passages are taken from The Collected Poetry of Robinson Jeffers, Volume Four: Poetry 1903-1920, Prose, and Unpublished Writings, ed.
+Tim Hunt (Stanford University Press, 2000), and from The Collected Letters of Robinson Jeffers, with Selected Letters of Una Jeffers, ed.
+James Karman (Stanford University Press, 2009–2015).
 They are posted here with the permission of the press and should not be circulated or reproduced without securing permission from Stanford University Press.

 from “Preface” (June 1922)